Skip to main content

 Location Things to Know

 Spawning occurs at the lower hatchery.
 Eggs are transferred to the upper hatchery for incubation and rearing.
 The incubation and rearing cycle takes 18 months.
-The incubation period occurs from late August through January, and the rearing period is from February through March of the following year.
+The incubation period occurs from late August through February, and the rearing period is from February through April of the following year.
 At this point, fish become smolts and are released from the rearing ponds into the Pahsimeroi River where they begin their migration to the Pacific Ocean.

 Steelhead - Pahsimeroi Fish Hatchery traps and spawns enough adult steelhead to supply Idaho Power’s Niagara Springs Hatchery near Wendell, Idaho, with approximately 1.2 million eggs annually.
-In addition, the hatchery produces around two million steelhead eggs for other non-Idaho Power programs around the state.
+In addition, the hatchery produces around 1.5 million steelhead eggs for other non-Idaho Power programs around the state.

 Eggs collected during spawning are incubated at the upper hatchery and eventually transferred to other facilities.
 Eggs for IPC production are shipped to Niagara Springs Hatchery in early May.
 In April of the following year, fish have reached smolt size (approximately 8 inches) and are hauled in tankers back to the lower hatchery where they are released into the Pahsimeroi River to begin their 800-mile migration to the Pacific Ocean.